mwaylabs/generator-m-ionic/docs/guides/icons_splash_screens.md

 gulp --cordova 'run ios --device'
 ```

 This will build the app with a custom app icon for android and ios.
-If you haven't changed the files that Generator-M created for you, cordova will build the app with the following app icons:
+If you haven't changed the files that Generator-M-Ionic created for you, cordova will build the app with the following app icons:

 **Android**
 <img height="100px" src="../../generators/app/templates/res/android/default/icon.png" />